 Amazon's 50+ best deals to shop this weekend

-Friday is finally here and, not that you need us to tell you, but you've got some well-deserved R&R coming your way over the next few days.
-If you're planning a low-key weekend, good news: You'll have plenty of sales to keep you company as you lounge.
+Sunday is here and, not that you need us to tell you, but you've got some well-deserved R&R coming your way today.
+If you're planning a low-key day, good news: You'll have plenty of sales to keep you company as you lounge.
 Whether you've still got summer-fun plans in the offing, or you're in prep mode for fall's cool temps, there's plenty to shop (and save on) at Amazon.
 Need a new TV to keep up with your favorite shows once chilly weather hits?
 A state-of-the-art tablet?
 They got 'em.
 Our team has curated the best deals to scoop this weekend, from top brands like Apple, Henckels, Crocs and more!
 Read on and have at it!

 Best Amazon sales right now